 The view rate is the percentage of people that see your notification.
 This is one of the important metrics to find the effectiveness of your web push notification.
 The formula is:

 View rate = Total view / Total sent

-Your goal should obviously be that all your subscribed contacts see your notifications, which should indeed be the case (or at least a very high percentage), unless your contacts don’t browse the Internet for the duration of your notifications… Which would indicate only one thing: the timing of your push notifications is problematic.
+Your goal should obviously be that all your subscribed contacts see your notifications.
+It should indeed be the case (or at least a very high percentage), unless your contacts don’t browse the Internet for the duration of your notifications.
+It would indicate only one thing: the timing of your push notifications is problematic.

 Moreover, it is the first metric to be set in case of low efficiency because it influences all the others.
 For example, if your engagement rate with your notifications is low but your view rate is too, the view issue must be addressed first, because in order to respond to your notifications, you must first see them.
 This is why your goal would be to always have this metric with the highest possible value.

-A second important metric to follow is, of course, the click rate.
+A second important push notification KPI to follow is, of course, the click rate.
 Of course, in order for your subscribers to want to click on your notification, it has to be well mounted.
 Refer to this article which explains the steps to make web push notifications that make people click.